Jean Laborie

 Jean Joseph Emile Laborie (16 November 1919 – 25 June 1996) was a French bishop of an independent Catholic church, the Latin Old Catholic Church in Toulouse.
 His early life is largely unknown, but he had little involvement in religion.
 The date of his ordination is controversial; a traditionalist, he rejected the reforms of the Second Vatican Council, and became active in religious activities outside of the Roman Catholic Church.
 He was a schismatic bishop not recognized by Catholic authorities, despite his attempts.

 Catholic authorities warned to the press that he was unrecognized by the Vatican.
 Laborie was part of the Thuc line of independent bishops, with Thuc having consecrated him in 1977.
 He was sometimes controversial, with his movement having some fund scandals.
 Notoriously, he ordained Luc Jouret to the priesthood; Jouret was the leader of the Order of the Solar Temple who would later go on to orchestrate mass murder and suicide in the 1990s.

 Early life

 Jean Joseph Emile Laborie was born 16 November 1919 in the Aude department of France.
 By his own account he spent his early life doing menial laboring jobs with no involvement in religion.
 Most of his early life is unknown.
-The date of his ordaination as a priest is controversial; some sources say he was first ordained before World War II.
+He did not become ordained until he was 45.
+The date of his ordination as a priest is controversial; some sources say he was first ordained before World War II.
 Some claim he was ordained by Irénée Poncelin d'Eschevannes (Patriarch of Galicia) on 30 October 1965, while a leaflet gives the date as 13 May 1965 (probably a symbolic date, as it was the date of several miracle visions).

 Following the Second Vatican Council, Laborie, a traditionalist, was disturbed; he rejected modernization efforts, including the conduction of mass in languages other than Latin.
 In his forties he quickly discovered a vocation for religious life outside of the official Roman Catholic Church.